Jorge-Lopes/agoric-components/akash-controller/work-in-progress/akash-controller_component.md

 #### checkAndFund

 The checkAndFund function monitors the funding status of the Akash deployment and triggers the funding process when the available funds fall below the specified threshold.
-This helps maintain the required funding level for the deployment's operation and ensures its continued functionality.
+This helps to maintain the required funding level for the deployment's operation and ensures its continued functionality.
-First, the checkAndFund queries the current deployment balance using akashClient's getDeploymentFund method.
+First, this function queries the current deployment balance using akashClient's getDeploymentFund method.
 The balance is represented as a DecCoin object, containing the amount and denomination.
-The function extracts the extract the actual amount from the balance.
-Next, it compares the amount against the predefined minimalFundThreshold.
+Next, it compares the balance amount against the predefined minimalFundThreshold.
 If it is below the threshold, it proceeds with the funding process by calling fundAkashAccount.
 If the amount meets or exceeds the threshold, it indicates sufficient funds are available, and the function moves to the next funding cycle without executing the funding process.

 ```js
 const checkAndFund = async () => {